cri-o/cri-o/docs/crio.8.md

 **--manage-ns-lifecycle**: Determines whether we pin and remove IPC, network and UTS namespaces and manage their lifecycle (default: false)

 **--metrics-port**="": Port for the metrics endpoint (default: 9090)

+**--namespaces-dir**="": The directory where the state of the managed namespaces gets tracked.
+Only used when manage-ns-lifecycle is true (default: "/var/run/crio/ns")

 **--no-pivot**: If true, the runtime will not use `pivot_root`, but instead use `MS_MOVE` (default: false)